otobrglez/SlimDockerImages/README.md

 Repository comes with example Scala app and bunch of Dockerfiles where each of the tips is implemented and demonstrated.

 > Why Scala?
 Example needed to be complex enough and big enough to matter.
-If you write apps in C/C++/Go or some other low level compiled language where result is single binary your images would abiously be much smaller.
+If you write apps in C/C++/Go or some other low level compiled language where result is single binary your images would obviously be much smaller.

 ## 10 general tips